What are DCL Commands in SQL?

 REVOKE Command Example:

 Let’s consider the above example that we discussed in the GRANT command.
-In that, we have granted access to Atul to SELECT (read) data from the “employees” table.
+In that, we have granted access to Vivek to SELECT (read) data from the “employees” table.
 Now, due to certain reasons, you want to revoke those permissions.
 Hence, you can use the following REVOKE command to remove that privilege:

-REVOKE SELECT ON employees FROM Atul;
+REVOKE SELECT ON employees FROM Vivek;

 Copy code